Categories

 When I was in school, the system for managing behavior was simple, if harsh: write your name on the chalkboard, and check marks and a possible paddling would follow.

-Later, when I became a mother, my child’s classroom (as well as everyone else’s) employed a color-coded traffic light chart.
+Later, when I became a mother, my child’s kindergarten classroom (as well as everyone else’s) employed a color-coded traffic light chart.
 Everyone seemed to love this system.
 Our experience, however, was not as positive.
 While I ultimately found ways to adapt and support my child through it (a story for another time), the discomfort of that behavior method stayed with me.

 Now, as a professional in Early Childhood Education, I’m aware of the growing consensus against the use of public, generic behavior charts in classrooms.
-Despite the controversy, I hold the opinion that a carefully constructed, individualized behavior chart, crafted for the purpose of meeting one behavior goal, can still be a useful tool.
+Despite the controversy, I hold the opinion that a carefully constructed, individualized behavior chart, for the purpose of meeting one behavior goal, can still be a useful tool.
 We just have to use them with intention and kindness.

 The Behavior Chart Controversy